nguyenvukhang/kitty2/docs/kittens/transfer.rst

 #.
 Setting the :opt:`file_transfer_confirmation_bypass` option to some password.

 #.
 When invoking the kitten use the :option:`--permissions-bypass
-   <kitty +kitten transfer --permissions-bypass>` to supply the password you set
+   <alatty +kitten transfer --permissions-bypass>` to supply the password you set
    in step one.

 .. warning:: Using a password to bypass confirmation means any software running